Theater

 Fall Drama

 The fall drama production is often, but not exclusively, a Shakespeare play, set in a particular time period or theme.
-Typically, this show is performed 3 times, once per night, typically in mid November.
+Typically, this show is performed three times, once per night, typically in mid-November.
 Information coming soon.

 Spring Musical

-The spring musical is truly a community endeavor, involving students, faculty and parents in all aspects of bringing the show to life - acting, singing, dancing, set design and construction, costume design, make-up, marketing, lighting and sound, stage management, props.
+The spring musical is truly a community endeavor, involving students, faculty and parents in all aspects of bringing the show to life.
+This includes: acting, singing, dancing, set design and construction, costume design, make-up, marketing, lighting and sound, stage management and props.
 This musical typically takes place in early May.
-To find out more about the Spring Musical click the button below.
+To find out more about the spring musical click the button below.